 Penetrating or Foreign Object Trauma

 Another common injury among welders is penetrating trauma, which is caused by a foreign object piercing the skin and damaging the underlying tissue.
 These aren’t simple puncture wounds, but instead serious trauma severe enough to damage the tissue under the skin.
-Most welders know another welder who has suffered some form of penetrating trauma while welding, and these injuries can be especially debilitating.
+Most welders know another welder who has suffered some form of penetrating trauma while welding and these injuries can be especially debilitating.

 In addition to the regular duties performed by welders in the Armed Forces, they have collateral duties.
-These collateral duties could include a variety of combat-related tasks, to include convoy duty, perimeter security, or even patrols.
+These collateral duties could include a variety of combat-related tasks, including convoy duty, perimeter security, or even patrols.
 Veterans who are exposed to combat could sustain a myriad of injuries or conditions.
 For example, Veterans exposed to combat could develop PTSD or other mental health conditions.
 They could also suffer a traumatic brain injury (TBI) or other battlefield injuries.

 America’s Veterans Law Firm